-The Government has introduced new regulations to limit claims for unlawful deductions from wages.
+The Government has introduced new regulations to limit claiming holiday pay previous years and claims for unlawful deductions from wages.
 The Deduction from Wages (Limitation) Regulations 2014 target holiday pay claims in particular and do two things.
-They –

 (1) limit all unlawful deductions claims to two years before the date the ET1 is lodged; and